sasagawa888/scbm/README.md

 ![scbm](scbm.png)

+## SCBM in One Minute

+Prolog is based on ideas that are quite different from those of most other programming languages.
+One of its distinctive features is **backtracking**.

+When a predicate is executed and unification succeeds, Prolog proceeds to the next predicate.
+If it fails, Prolog goes back to a previous predicate and tries another possibility.
+By repeating this process, Prolog searches for solutions.

+Efficiently implementing this control flow—moving forward on success and going back to retry on failure—is one of the challenging parts of implementing Prolog.

+SCBM implements this mechanism using two kinds of continuations: a **success continuation** and a **failure continuation**.

+When executing a predicate:

+* If it succeeds, the **success continuation** specifies where execution should continue.
+* If it fails, the **failure continuation** specifies where execution should return to retry another possibility.

+The SCBM-Prolog compiler generates these continuations as control flow using C's `goto`.

+In short, SCBM implements Prolog backtracking with a simple mechanism based on these two continuations.

+That is **SCBM — the Sasagawa Continuation Backtracking Model**.

 ## Relation to ISO-Prolog
 Although SCBM-Prolog is a superset of ARITY/Prolog, it also implements most ISO-Prolog predicates.
 In addition, by adding the -d option at startup, strings are represented using double quotes, just as in ISO.
 For study and educational purposes, ISO-Prolog code can be sufficiently reproduced.
 Please refer to SUPER.md for details.